X

 | Ranolazine | 20 mg/day | CYP3A4 inhibition |

-Muscle pain is the best-known side effect of all statins — and the most common reason for stopping therapy.
-The clinically decisive question is whether the pain represents a harmless myalgia or a serious muscle injury.
+Muscle pain is the best-known side effect of all statins – and the most common reason for a therapy discontinuation.
+The clinically decisive question is whether the pain means a harmless myalgia or a serious muscle damage.
 The difference: the CK value in the blood.

 |---|---|---|---|